Dear Rainy,

 I suppose that every father wants to give his son some final words of advice before he leaves home for the last time.
 Or is it the first time?
 I always get these two things mixed up.
 I know it’s the first time for you.
 But it’s the last time for me.
 The problem is: what should we say?
 I'm sure that we all want to say something memorable during these final moments of goodbye.
 But the only thing I can think about right now is to remind you again about how to tie your shoelaces.

-Excerpt of a letter to my uncle from my grandpa,
+Excerpt of a letter for my uncle by my grandpa,

 Dale Seddon